Realogy: Whether Wall Street Has Worked Out The Coming Real Estate Renaissance (NYSE:RLGY)

 Source: Snapshot of my long position and cost basis in RLGY shares

 Moreover, since I still think there will be another big leg up, I decided it was better to share with the broader SA audience.
-My thought process for sharing is simple, I worked out this idea out well before Wall Street, similar to my United Natural Foods (UNFI) thesis, so I don't want to read headlines or watch a CNBC interview where some sell sider shares his/her 'Real Estate Renaissance' thesis and RLGY is then $10 per share.
+My thought process for sharing is simple, I worked this idea out well before Wall Street, similar to my United Natural Foods (UNFI) thesis, so I don't want to read headlines or watch a CNBC interview where some sell sider shares his/her 'Real Estate Renaissance' thesis and RLGY is then $10 per share.
 In the interest of not having my thunder stolen, I am sharing my current best idea with the broader SA audience.

 Before we dive in, I want to share some context and my investment process.
-Since late March 2020, I have been actively looking for compelling new waves to surf as Covid-19 has changed everything.
+Since late March 2020, I have been actively looking for compelling new waves to surf as COVID-19 has changed everything.
 Fast forward to late May 2020 and the first derivative stuff has already caught a big bid.
 From an investing standpoint that is yesterday's news.

 Think camping companies like Thor Industries (THO), Camping World Holdings, Inc. (CWH), or deck company Trex Company (TREX), or lawn and garden companies like Scotts Miracle-Gro Company (SMG), and Central Garden & Pet Company (CENT).
 I am just naming a few.

 My point is that as a value investor, I don't fall into the trap of becoming a momentum chaser.
-I like to be a pioneer and trend setters not fashionably late and required to pay up for a last minute ticket to the show or an expensive cover charge at the door (or an expanded/ rich multiple if we are talking about stocks).
+I like to be a pioneer and trend-setters not fashionably late and required to pay up for a last-minute ticket to the show or an expensive cover charge at the door (or an expanded/ rich multiple if we are talking about stocks).

 As such, morphing into a second level thinking mindset is a prerequisite.